zainabahmad15/gotestapp/README.md

 	}
 	f() // invoking the anonymous function
   ```
-  function as varibale taking parameters \
+  function as variable taking parameters \
   storing a parameterized anonymous function inside of a variable.
 We have to explicitly mention the data types of each parameter, in order.
 This is called a type signature
   ```
     var divide func(float64,float64)(float64,error)